igordosreis/boilerplate-fullstack/README.md

-# codebase-fullstack
+# boilerplate-fullstack

-Codebase for fullstack projects.
+Boilerplate for fullstack projects.